konstantinullrich/crypton/README.md

 # Crypton
-A simple Dart library for asymetric encryption and digial signatures
+A simple Dart library for asymmetric encryption and digital signatures